nearform/titus/docs/developers/README.md

 Production parity is about reducing the gap between development and production and not compromising on development tools.
 Titus packages run as node.js applications on your OS.
 This plays better with Lerna's symlinks and [webpack-dev-server].

-As we use Dockerfile to bundle the packages, it's also possible run them locally using Docker Compose (or Minikube) if you wish.
+As we use Dockerfile to bundle the packages, it's also possible to run them locally using Docker Compose (or Minikube) if you wish.

 ### Authentication Service
 Logging in is usually the first feature you want to see when you run your application.
 Titus is preconfigured with the Auth0 authentication service.